mschwarzmueller/book-react-key-concepts-e2/exercises/questions-answers.md

 When using functions, only certain kinds of functions qualify as React components.
 Specifically, a function must return some "renderable" content like JSX code.

 In addition, when using a custom component function as a component inside of JSX code, developers must use component names that start with an uppercase character (like `<SubmitButton />`).
-This is required by React to tell custom compnonents apart from built-in components that reflect native HTML elements like `<div>` etc.
+This is required by React to tell custom components apart from built-in components that reflect native HTML elements like `<div>` etc.

 # 4. Which core rules should you keep in mind regarding JSX elements?